L3pereira/ndgms/earthquake-monitor/QUICK_START.md

-# 🚀 Quick Start Guide for Interviewers
+# 🚀 Quick Start Guide

 This guide will get you up and running with the Earthquake Monitor API in under 5 minutes.